 Located in Largo Isarco, in the South of Milan, in a former distillery dating back to the 1910s, the compound has a surface area of 19,000 m2 of which 11,000 m2 is dedicated as exhibition space.
 It comprises seven existing structures, including warehouses, laboratories, and brewing silos and three new buildings: Podium, Cinema and Torre.
 Podium combines two structures with very different qualities: a fully glazed, column free ground floor, and an aluminum foam clad beam on the top floor.
 Both galleries provide large, multi-purpose areas for art exhibitions and events.
 Cinema is a flexible and multifunctional building.
 It is a fully equipped movie theater where where a permanent program, comprising screenings, talks and public events, as well as special projects, conceived by international personalities such as Pedro Almodóvar, Roman Polanski, Damien Hirst, and John Baldessari, has been presented.
 A central courtyard separates it from the Podium, to which it can be visually connected when its large bi-folding doors are opened to the outside.
 Torre marks the completion of the foundation’s Milan venue.
 The 60-meters high white concrete building is becoming a recognizable landmark for the Fondazione, revealing itself within Milan’s urban skyline.
 The irregular geometry of Torre allows its exterior appearance to vary according to different observation points, and perfectly embodies the architectural vision for the entire Fondazione, which features an ensemble of oppositions and fragments that never congeal into a single image.
 The exhibition spaces of Torre hosts the permanent project “Atlas” that includes works from Collezione Prada displayed in a sequence of confrontations between artists such as Carla Accardi and Jeff Koons, Walter De Maria, Michael Heizer and Pino Pascali, William N. Copley and Damien Hirst, John Baldessari and Carsten Höller.

 This rich spatial array encourages an extensive program open to cultural stimuli and today’s intellectual debate.
 In the last five years, this renewed commitment has been embodied by historic exhibitions such as “Serial Classic” and “Post Zang Tumb Tuuum″, new collaborative projects with renowned artists such as Robert Gober, Theaster Gates, Goshka Macuga, Gelitin, Ryan Trecartin and Lizzie Fitch, among others, in-depht retrospectives devoted to relevant figures like William N. Copley, Leon Golub, Edward Kienholz and Betye Saar, performing arts projects with choreographers Virgilio Sieni, Billy Cowie, and Elie Tass, as well as two editions of a music project developed by English DJ and producer Craig Richards.

-Since 2016 Fondazione Prada’s investigation spectrum has been enlarged to photography and visual languages, thanks to the opening of Osservatorio, a new outpost located in Galleria Vittorio Emanuele II in Milan, where group and solo shows by Italian and international photographers and artists, such as Torbjørn Rødland, Theaster Gates, and Stefano Graziani, and research and experimental projects like “Training Humans”, conceived by Kate Crawford and Trevor Paglen, have taken place.
+Since 2016 Fondazione Prada’s investigation spectrum has been enlarged to photography and visual languages, thanks to the opening of Osservatorio.
+In this second outpost in Milan, located in Galleria Vittorio Emanuele II, group and solo shows by Italian and international photographers and artists, such as Torbjørn Rødland, Theaster Gates, and Stefano Graziani, and research and experimental projects like “Training Humans”, conceived by Kate Crawford and Trevor Paglen, have taken place.

 Discover more on Fondazioneprada.org

 The Accademia dei Bambini, located in Milan main venue, hosts multidisciplinary initiatives dedicated to childhood.
-The project is conceived by neuropaediatrician Giannetta Ottilia Latis in 2015.
+The project was conceived by neuropediatrician Giannetta Ottilia Latis in 2015.
 It is curated by pediatrician and neonatologist Gabriele Ferraris form 2019.
 Mainly devoted to children from 4 to 10 years old, the Accademia dei Bambini is an ideal environment for didactic activities and laboratories, an open space for dialogue between adults and children and for various experiences relating to play, creativity, and learning.